dotnet/csharplang/proposals/utf8-string-literals.md

 *Resolution:*

-The proposal is approved.
-However the fact is not captured at https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-26.md at the moment.
+The proposal is approved - https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-01-26.md#natural-type-of-u8-literals.
+We will likely want to have a deeper debate about whether `u8` string literals should have a type of a mutable array, but we don't think that debate is necessary for now.

-### Depth of the conversion
+### (Resolved) Depth of the conversion
 Will it also work anywhere that a byte[] could work?
 Consider:

 ```c#